SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Aliases: forcereportgame

 **%funnies**
     Info: Pings the funnies role and stores your ping for 30 Minutes.
+Also creates a thread and invites the user to it.
 Has a 10 minute cooldown and can only be used in our arena channels.
     Aliases: matchmakingfunnies, mmfunnies, Funnies

 **%geteveryrolemenu**